 Prescription Drug Take-Back Day

-The Drug Enforcement Agency (DEA) is spearheading a nationwide Drug Take-Back event for Saturday,
+The Drug Enforcement Agency (DEA) is spearheading a nationwide Drug Take-Back event on April

 The Division of Public Health and several organizations throughout the state are helping to organize

 this effort.
 There will be several collection sites throughout the State of Delaware on the day of this

 event.
 Locations and additional information can be found here.